VT-GAN: Cooperative Tabular Data Synthesis using Vertical Federated Learning: Methodology

 The intermediate logits sent from clients to the server may contain sensitive information about the dataset.
 An example of this is mentioned in \cite{fu2022blindfl}, which points out that the server can determine if two records have the same categorical values by comparing their intermediate logits during the feedforward process. \algo mitigates the risk like that because the server is independent from all the clients and it does not hold any information about the dataset.

-\textbf{Backpropagation in Discriminator.} As mentioned above, the clients already know the \textit{real} and \textit{fake} labels of the training data prior to the training of $\mathcal{D}$, thus the label leakage problem \cite{fu2022blindfl} of the backpropagation process is not an issue in GTV.
+\textbf{Backpropagation in Discriminator.} As mentioned above, the clients already know the \textit{real} and \textit{fake} labels of the training data prior to the training of $\mathcal{D}$, thus the label leakage problem \cite{fu2022blindfl} of the backpropagation process is not an issue in \algo.
 One potential risk is that malicious clients may collude with the server to infer sensitive information about the training data of the victim client.
-However, it is important to note that this information, such as distributions and imbalanced features, is an inherent aspect of the final product of GTV, which is a joint synthetic tabular dataset.
-Therefore, it can be argued that this risk is justified in the application scenario of GTV, as clients who participate in the program are aware of such risks and choose to proceed with the training process.
+However, it is important to note that this information, such as distributions and imbalanced features, is an inherent aspect of the final product of \algo, which is a joint synthetic tabular dataset.
+Therefore, it can be argued that this risk is justified in the application scenario of \algo, as clients who participate in the program are aware of such risks.

 \textbf{Model weights and model gradients.} The model weights are considered intensive information in VFL studies \cite{wu2020privacy,fu2022blindfl}, since the values indicate the relative importance of each feature for the learning tasks.
-In GTV, this may cause feature importance leakage once the malicious clients share the trained model weights of $\mathcal{D}$ with the server.
+In \algo, this may cause feature importance leakage once the malicious clients share the trained model weights of $\mathcal{D}$ with the server.
 As mentioned above, the feature importance here is only in reference to the impact of the features on distinguishing real and synthetic data.
 Additionally, while traditional VFL tasks take the trained model as the final product and it is normal to share the model weights among clients, our \algo sees the joint synthetic dataset as the ultimate outcome.
 As a result, model weights are supposed to be kept safe and never exposed in \algo.

 Recent studies \cite{zhu2019deep,geiping2020inverting,jin2021cafe} have shown that model gradients can lead to privacy leakage.
 In \cite{jin2021cafe}, the authors present a new algorithm CAFE for recovering large amounts of private data from shared aggregated gradients in the VFL settings.
 CAFE has a high recovery quality and is backed by theoretical guarantees.
 However, the assumptions made by the algorithm are quite restrictive and may not be practical for our \algo scenarios.
 One of the key prerequisites in \cite{jin2021cafe} is that the server knows the data index, which is not feasible in our settings.
 Just as with the privacy of model weights, the risk of data leakage from gradients can only occur when malicious clients are working in collusion with the server.